jasonn85/Skewt/README.md

 - Every view uses a `Store` `@EnvironmentObject` with one immutable state
 - Each UI action dispatches an `Action` to the store
 - Every state struct has a `Reducer` pure function to turn a `State` and an `Action` into a new `State`
-- Middlewares handle remote data, saving state, logging, and handling location data
+- `Middleware`s handle remote data, saving state, logging, and handling location data

 ### Combine
 - Network requests are all performed via `URLSession.shared.dataTaskPublisher`, mapping responses and failures to Redux actions